fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

          // ...
       }

    Note that, in some cases, we must propagate the carry to the left.
-For  instance to  increment `123`,  one the  right-most digit change to make `124`, but incrementing `199` yields `200` and three digits must changed.
+For instance to increment `123`, only the right-most digit change to make `124`, but incrementing `199` yields `200` and three digits must changed.